TrainWeb.org Facebook Page

 Map: AA 6 J 7 Topographic Maps

-Tbe B&P's Severn Station was in the northwest corner at what is now Old Camp Meade Road while SV Tower sat in the northeast corner.
+B&P's Severn Station stood in the northwest corner at what is now Old Camp Meade Road while SV Tower sat in the northeast corner.
 During the first half of the 20th century, the road to/from Fort Meade was one of Anne Arundel County's busiest, so it was one of the line's earliest grade crossing eliminations (around 1940).
 This underpass serves as a safer crossing for pedestrians.

 The 3.5 miles from here south to Odenton was double tracked until the third track opened in 1942.
 This segment, along with a similar one between Bowie and Seabrook, were the last between Baltimore and Washington to receive a third track.